 Identification of Stakeholders:

-The Stakeholder feedback round will be conducted to consider and receive feedback from the possible stakeholders to the project, i.e. NGOs.
+The Stakeholder feedback round was conducted to consider and receive feedback from the possible stakeholders to the project, i.e. NGOs.
 Apart from these, the stakeholders as identified by Gold Standard Board, i.e. Gold Standard partnered NGOs in India and DNA of India (MoEFCC).

 Invitations to Stakeholders: